nirbhayph/spothole/README.md

 * Reward System

 ### Note
 For developers out there, if you wish to contribute to the project, feel free to do so.
+Please review the future work section and create pull requests for ideas and thoughts.
+Once approved, we can follow up with more discussions.

 ### License
 This project is licensed under the MIT License - see the LICENSE.md file for details